 For that reason (and I’m gonna break with tradition by saying this now) I gave this book 4/5 bananas:

-However, I studied Classics at uni and this just didn’t match up with my understanding of the history or literature.
+However, I studied Classics at uni and this didn’t quite match up with my understanding of the history or literature.
+Now this isn’t anything personal, I just don’t know if there’s ever a case where two classicists agree on any interpretation (at least in my experience 😉 )

 Still, I did like the humanising of the myth and liked how the gods weren’t missed out (as they are in so many retellings).
-I just think that I will always struggle with retellings of the Iliad.
+And for the most part, I really have to praise this as a wonderful vision of the story and say that it has a brilliant power to evoke emotions.
+Overall, there were aspects I really loved about Song of Achilles, I just think that I will always struggle with retellings of the Iliad.

 Phew- I feel bad after all that!
 Well- am I the only one that has difficulty with some retellings?
 Am I the only one that really struggles with this?
 Let me know in the comments!